 Help from a business coach:

-I can help you investigate self-employment to help you decide if self-employment is right for you and which job you would enjoy and be successful with.
+I can help you decide if self-employment is right for you and which business you would enjoy and succeed in financially.
+I can also help you remove the fear about making the transition to self-employment.
 I have helped clients with the initial stages of self-employment, including researching, investigating, business plans, file organization, marketing, website creation, and obtaining clients.
 I help with clarity, focus, organizing, prioritizing, finding resources, and self-confidence.
-Set up a free sample session to learn how I can improve your chances of success as an entrepreneur.
+Set up a sample session to learn how I can support you to be successful as an entrepreneur.